Snowflake-Labs/sfquickstarts/site/sfguides/src/build-a-native-app-with-spcs/build-a-native-app-with-spcs.md

 ## Create Application Package
 Duration: 10
 ### Overview
-With all of our Native App assets uploaded to our Snowflake account we can now create our Application Package using our Provider role.
+With all of our Snowflake Native App assets uploaded to our Snowflake account we can now create our Application Package using our Provider role.
 Since we're doing this in a single Snowflake account we will also grant the Consumer role privileges to install it.

 ### Step 6.1 - Create Application Package and Grant Consumer Role Privileges
 ```sql